Crispy Garden Salad with Vinaigrette

 FAQ

-- How do I reduce the sharp onion taste?
+- How do I keep the onion flavor from overpowering the salad?

 Serving Suggestions